AudioSceneDescriptionFormat/splines/doc/euclidean/end-conditions.rst

 clamped
     This means providing a fixed tangent (i.e. first derivative) at the beginning and end of a cubic spline.
-    For higher degree splines, additional derivatives have to be be specified.
+    For higher degree splines, additional derivatives have to be specified.

 natural
     For a cubic spline, this means setting the second derivative